You Might Never Have To Register A Suppressor Or SBR Again - If We Win This

 Frequently Asked Questions

-What is the 'One Big Beautiful Bill' and its relevance to NFA items?
+What is the 'One Big Beautiful Bill' and its impact on NFA items?

-The 'One Big Beautiful Bill' contains a provision that would eliminate the $200 federal excise tax on suppressors, SBRs, SBSs, and AOWs.
-This change is slated to take effect on January 1, 2026.
+The 'One Big Beautiful Bill' (H.R.1) proposes to eliminate the $200 federal excise tax on suppressors, SBRs, SBSs, and AOWs, effective January 1, 2026.
+This could lead to these items becoming over-the-counter purchases without registration.

-What are the potential outcomes if these NFA registration lawsuits are successful?
+What are the potential outcomes if lawsuits challenging NFA registration win?

-If the lawsuits prevail, the tax and registration requirements for suppressors and SBRs could be eliminated.
-This would effectively allow these items to be purchased over-the-counter, similar to standard firearms.
+If the lawsuits are successful, the federal tax on NFA items would be eliminated, and registration requirements would no longer apply.
+Suppressors and SBRs could then be purchased over-the-counter, similar to standard firearms.

 Related News